 Commemorating the dead is usually a gloomy occasion.
 Well, not in Manitou Springs.
 Celebrate autumn and the Halloween season at one of the weirdest events in Colorado, the Emma Crawford Coffin Races.

 In the early 90s, the town of Manitou Springs was looking for ideas to boost local tourism.
 It was in 1994 that they decided to put fun into the funeral – by creating an event that aims to honor, though fun and crazy at that, one of the most notable persons in the town’s history, Emma Crawford.
-They started the first Emma Crawford Coffin Race.
+This year’s event is TBD for October 2021.

 Manitou Spring’s Emma Crawford Coffin Races